-Versatile, you can cornect two sets of speaker systems and plug in a record player, tape recorder, m crophone and headset.
-The pre and main tuning meters ... pushbutton muting . . center channel output.
+Versatile, you can cornect two sets of speaker systems and plug in a record player, tape recorcer, m crophone and headset.
+The pre and main amps may be used separately for extra flexibility.
+Additional features include: loudness contour control... dual tuning meters ... push button muting ... center channel output.